Wisconsin Supreme Court says Robert F. Kennedy Jr.'s name will remain on swing state's ballot - Local News 8

 He pointed out that Republicans and Democrats have until 5 p.m. on the first Tuesday in September before an election to certify their presidential nominee but that independent candidates like himself can only withdraw before an Aug.
 6 deadline for submitting nomination papers.

-Kennedy’s attorneys had said that clerks could cover his name with stickers, the standard practice when a candidate dies.
+Bugni had argued that clerks could cover his name with stickers, the standard practice when a candidate dies.
 Ehlke rejected that idea, saying it would be a logistical nightmare for clerks and that it is not clear whether the stickers would gum up tabulating machines.
 He also predicted lawsuits if clerks failed to completely cover Kennedy’s name or failed to affix a sticker on some number of ballots.

+The Supreme Court’s four liberal justices along with conservative Justice Brian Hagedorn wrote that Kennedy’s arguments weren’t developed enough for them to decide whether Ehlke erroneously exercised his discretion in keeping Kennedy on the ballot.
+They noted that Kennedy didn’t argue that Ehlke misinterpreted the law that says only dead candidates can be removed from the ballot.

+“We emphasize that we are not making any legal determinations on our own regarding the claims made by Kennedy and we are not agreeing with the circuit court’s legal conclusions on those claims.
+We simply are unable to make such determinations, given the inadequate briefing presented to us,” the five justices wrote in six-page opinion.

 The presence of independent and third-party candidates on the ballot could be a key factor in Wisconsin, where four of the past six presidential elections have been decided by between about 5,700 to 23,000 votes.